Licensure Renewal

 When does my license expire?

-Regardless of when you first receive your license, every license shall expire on November 30 of each odd-numbered year.
+Regardless of when you first receive your license, most every social work license will expire on November 30 of each odd-numbered year.
 The holder of a license may renew that license during the month preceding the expiration date of the license by paying the required fee set and complying with the continuing education requirements.
+If you renew after the November 30th deadline, additional fees are required, CEUs must be submitted, and your license may be suspended temporarily.

 The current license expiration date is November 30, 2025.